epiverse-trace/howto/.github/CONTRIBUTING.md

 To render the whole website, use the **Render Website** button within the [Build pane](https://docs.posit.co/ide/user/ide/guide/ui/ui-panes.html).

-If your entry is not listed in the `index.qmd` page, try adding a new entry to the `listing:` section in the YAML on top.
-In the template below, edit the `id:` and `contents:` with for the corresponding task.
+If the task (folder) of your entry is not listed in the `index.qmd` page, First, add a new task entry to the `listing:` section in the YAML on top.
+In the template below, edit the `id:` and `contents:` with for the corresponding task (folder name).
+For example, for the task `"Describe case data"` with used as ID `describe-cases` and detailed the folder path `analyses/describe_cases/*.qmd`:

 ```
 listing: